Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Conclusions

-B. Chauhan thankfully acknowledges the financial support from DST (Govt. of India) under its INSPIRE-fellowship scheme {\it and} A. Tripathi as well as A. K. Rao are grateful to the general BHU-fellowship [from Banaras Hindu University (BHU), Varanasi] under which the present investigation has been performed. \\

 0.5cm In this Appendix, we concentrate on the clear-cut derivation of the secondary variables [cf. Eq.
 (63)] in terms of the basic and auxiliary variables of the Lagrangians (24).
 For this purpose, we invoke the basic principle of ACSA which states that the anti-BRST invariant expressions [cf. Eq.
-(59)] must be free from the Grassmannian variable $\theta$ when these quantities are generalized onto the $(1, 1)$-dimensional {\it chiral} super sub-manifold.
-First of all, we consider $s_{ab}\,(\bar C\,{\dot x}_\mu) = 0$ which leads to the following anti-BRST invariant restriction:
+(59)] should not depend on $\theta$ (i.e. Grassmannian variable) when these quantities are promoted onto the $(1, 1)$-dimensional {\it chiral} version of super sub-manifold.
+First of all, we consider $s_{ab}\,(\bar C\,{\dot x}_\mu) = 0$ which leads to the following restriction:

 At this stage, we substitute the super expansions from (62) and (58) which leads to the precise determination of the secondary variable ${\bar b}_3 = \bar C\,\dot{\bar C}$.
 As a consequence, we have now the super expansion of the chiral supervariable $\bar F(\tau, \theta)$ as